 Highlights of Tamil Nadu MBBS Admission 2017

-Counselling Conducting Authority: MBBS Counselling Committee (MCC) for 15% All India Quota seats
+Counselling Conducting Authority: Medical Counselling Committee (MCC) for 15% All India Quota seats

 Tamil Nadu MBBS Important Dates 2017

-Candidates can check below for Tamil Nadu MBBS Important Dates 2017:
+Candidates can check below for Tamil Nadu MBBS Important Dates 2017 including application, merit list, counselling and seat allotment.

 Tamil Nadu MBBS 2017 Important Dates